-- (1) Two providers or provider and trained family member - (2) Use latex-safe sterile gloves and equipment. - (3) Position patient with the head and neck hyperextended to expose the tracheostomy site. - (4) Explain procedure to patient/family. - (5) Have new tracheostomy tube nearby. - (6) To remove the tracheostomy tube: - (a) Deflate the cuff, using a 10 cc syringe, if appropriate. - (b) Carefully cut the tracheostomy ties. - (c) Remove the tracheostomy tube, outward and backward towards the chest. - (d) Lubricate the new tracheostomy tube with Surgilube or saline/water. - (e) Insert new tracheostomy tube into stoma, inward and downward towards the lungs.
-NOTE: STOP IF YOU MEET RESISTANCE (see (7) next page). - (f) One provider maintains tube in place at the neck as second provider attempts to ventilate with BVM to tracheostomy. - (g) Reassess the patient. - (h) With good chest rise and fall and improved skin color, secure the tracheostomy tube with ties or Velcro at the back of the neck, so only one fingertip fits between the neck and the ties.
+- (1) Two providers or provider and trained family member - (2) Use latex-safe sterile gloves and equipment. - (3) Position patient with the head and neck hyperextended to expose the tracheostomy site. - (4) Explain procedure to patient/family. - (5) Have new tracheostomy tube nearby. - (6) To remove the tracheostomy tube: - (a) If a double cannula tracheostomy tube is in place, attempt to change inner cannula first and reassess the patient to see if the obstruction is relieved.
+If the patient continues to have respiratory distress, change the entire tracheostomy tube.
+If cuffed, deflate using a 10 mL syringe. - (b) Carefully cut the tracheostomy ties.

-- (7) If you meet resistance inserting the tracheostomy tube, do NOT force the tube into the stoma.
+- (c) Remove the tracheostomy tube, outward and backward towards the chest. - (d) Lubricate the new tracheostomy tube with lubricating jelly or saline/water. - (e) Insert new tracheostomy tube into stoma, inward and downward towards the lungs. - NOTE: STOP IF YOU MEET RESISTANCE (see (7) below). - (f) If cuffed tracheostomy tube is used, once the tube has been inserted, inflate the cuff with an appropriate amount of air to avoid air leak around the tube (1-3 mL for pediatric tubes and 5-10 mL for adult tubes). - (g) Reassess the patient. - (h) With good chest rise and fall and improved skin color, secure the tracheostomy tube with ties or Velcro at the back of the neck, so only one fingertip fits between the neck and the ties. - (7) If you meet resistance inserting the tracheostomy tube, do NOT force the tube into the stoma.
 Request ALS rendezvous, if appropriate.
 Assess the patient: - (a) Reposition the patient, hyperextend the neck area. - (b) Re-oxygenate using BVM to stoma site, with infant mask and appropriate size reservoir bag for the patient's size.
 Assess for chest rise and fall. - (c) If inadequate rise and fall of the chest, AND the patient has not had a Laryngectomy, attempt BVM orally while placing an occlusive dressing over the stoma site.
-If a laryngectomy patient, you will only be able to ventilate with BVM at the stoma site. - (d) Attempt to insert a half-size smaller tracheostomy tube after lubricating with Surgilube or saline/water. - (e) Proceed with (6) f-g-h on the previous page. - (f) If you meet resistance, reassess the patient.
-Re-oxygenate as needed. - (g) Insert a suction catheter through the tracheostomy tube, and use the suction catheter as a guide to insert the tracheostomy tube. - (h) Proceed with (6) f-g-h on the previous page. - (i) If ALS, attempt to insert a similar sized endotracheal tube into the stoma.
-Reassess the patient.
-Proceed with (6) f-g-h above. - (j) If ALS and unable to insert the ETT into the stoma, AND the patient has not had a laryngectomy, attempt to intubate orally and apply an occlusive dressing over the stoma site. - (k) If you continue to have problems, STOP, consult the base station and continue BVM ventilations orally, or BVM to tracheostomy site ventilations if a laryngectomy patient, while en route to the closest appropriate hospital.
+If a laryngectomy patient, you will only be able to ventilate with BVM at the stoma site. - (d) Attempt to insert a half-size smaller tracheostomy tube after lubricating with lubricating jelly or saline/water. - (e) Proceed with (6) f-g-h above. - (f) If you meet resistance, reassess the patient.
+Re-oxygenate as needed. - (g) Insert a suction catheter through the tracheostomy tube, and use the suction catheter as a guide to insert the tracheostomy tube. - (h) Proceed with (6) f-g-h above. - (i) If ALS, attempt to insert a similar sized endotracheal tube into the stoma.
+If cuffed endotracheal tube is used, inflate the cuff with an appropriate amount of air to avoid air leak around the tube (1-3 mL for pediatric tubes and 5-10 mL for adult tubes). - (j) If ALS and unable to insert the ET tube into the stoma, AND the patient has not had a laryngectomy, attempt to intubate orally and apply an occlusive dressing over the stoma site. - (k) If you continue to have problems, STOP, consult the base station and continue BVM ventilations orally, or BVM to tracheostomy site ventilations if a laryngectomy patient, while en route to the closest appropriate hospital.